Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 Q LF back

-Q Pull RF back, keeping heel down, >swivel QT right, she is now
+Q Pull RF back, keeping heel down, >swivel QT right, she is now on my left

 QQS Tango Close